opensearch-project/documentation-website/STYLE_API_TEMPLATE.md

 ## Basic elements for documentation

 The following sections describe the basic API documentation structure.
 Each section is discussed under its respective heading below.
-Include those elements appropriate to the API.
+You can include only those elements appropriate to the API.

 Depending on where the documentation appears within a section or subsection, heading levels may be adjusted to fit with other content.

 1. Name of API (heading level 2)
 2. Path parameters (heading level 3)